handley-lab/anesthetic/paper/paper.md

 increases, causing the live points to contract around the peak(s) of the likelihood.
-The history of the live-point evolution can be used to reconstruct both the evidence and posterior samples, as well as the density of states and consequently the full partition function [@aoens].
+The history of the live-point evolution can be used to reconstruct both the evidence and posterior samples, as well as the density of states and consequently the full partition function [@aeons].

 Currently public available implementations of nested sampling include MultiNest [@multinest], PolyChord [@polychord0][@polychord1][@dypolychord], DNest